paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 **(e) Consultation with school representatives** Each State agency that receives food assistance payments under this section for any school year shall consult with representatives of schools in the State that participate in the school lunch program with respect to the needs of such schools relating to the manner of selection and distribution of commodity assistance for such program.

 **(f) Commodity only schools** Commodity only schools shall be eligible to receive donated commodities equal in value to the sum of the national average value of donated foods established under [section 1755(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1755/c&num=0&edition=prelim) and the national average payment established under [section 1753 of this title](./chapter-013-school-lunch-programs.md#section-1753).
 Such schools shall be eligible to receive up to 5 cents per meal of such value in cash for processing and handling expenses related to the use of such commodities.
-Lunches served in such schools shall consist of a combination of foods which meet the minimum nutritional requirements prescribed by the Secretary under [section 1758(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1758/a&num=0&edition=prelim), and shall represent the four basic food groups, including a serving of fluid milk.
+Lunches served in such schools shall consist of a combination of foods which meet the minimum nutritional requirements prescribed by the Secretary under [section 1758(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1758/a&num=0&edition=prelim), and shall represent the four basic food groups, including a serving of fluid milk or a nondairy beverage that meets the nutritional standards described in [section 1758(a)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1758/a/2/B&num=0&edition=prelim).

 **(g) Extension of alternative means of assistance**